Information System Classification Scheme

 Type III systems take some amount of data and turn it into the same amount of data.

-These are systems which take human input and record it for human use.
+take human input and record it for human use.
 These are the electronic equivalent of a filing cabinet, desk drawer, or file folder.
 They control access, route data from to person, track changes.

 Often, they feed into a Type I component to make sense of all the human entered data as well as human performance data (meta data).
 Yet, business users are surprised to see that Type III applications do not typically require large computers.
-That is because they are fundamentally operating at a human rate limited pace and volume.
+That is because they are fundamentally operating at a

 Why is the storage so low?
 Because there's only so much data humans can type per day.
 Now, uploading videos and photos does increase storage requirements so this is changing.
 But the number of uploads is typically fairly limited (at least in corporate applications.)